nhsuk/nhsapp-frontend/docs/get-started/index.md

 ## Contributing to the design system

 <p>Anyone can contribute to the NHS App design system.
-You can share findings, suggest a change or propose a new component or pattern.</p>
+You can share findings or suggest a change.</p>
 <p><a href="/community/" class="nhsuk-link--no-visited-state">Find out how to contribute</a></p>